yift/findit/docs/syntax/expressions/between.md

 # Between expression

-A between expression can be used to filter when a value is between two values.
+A `BETWEEN` expression can be used to filter when a value is between two values.
-The syntax to use a between expression is:
+The syntax to use a `BETWEEN` expression is:

 ```sql
 <operand> BETWEEN <min> AND <max>